Survival Analysis with Graph-Based Regularization for Predictors: Simulation Study

-From the results in Table~\ref{tab: ring0}, we observe that the graph-based regularizer has the best performance on the $\ell_{2}$ norm, the RPE, and the c-index when the predictor graph is a ring graph.
+From the results in Table~\ref{tab: ring0p10} and Table~\ref{tab: ring0}, we observe that the graph-based regularizer has the best performance on the $\ell_{2}$ and $\ell_{1}$ errors, and the c-index when the predictor graph is a ring graph, for both $p=10$ and $p=100$ cases.
 The competing models have close performance with the graph regularizer since the relations among the variables in the ring graph are relatively simple.